 - Small Tasks: Using the same logic, you will complete your monthly tasks through smaller steps week by week.
 Your weekly tasks are as close as it can be to your to-do list.
 But now, it’s not just a random to-do list; instead, it links upstream to your grand, audacious goals.

 - Habits: These are your daily routines and practices.
-Through consistency and discipline, they contribute to your daily and weekly tasks.
+Through consistency over intensity and self-discipline, they contribute to your daily and weekly tasks.

 As you can see, the farther you go into the future, the less immediate action there is.
 On the other hand, the closer in time you are, the more direct, immediate action there is, done with consistency and discipline.